Serenity 6.5.2 Release Notes (2023-02-21)

 Currently, we have the following expression attributes:

-All the attributes, including the Expression attribute, has now a base attribute type:
+All the attributes, including the Expression attribute, now have a base attribute type:

 namespace Serenity.Data.Mapping;